josephlatvala/fractals/readme.md

 # Fractals

-Computing various fractals (currently only the manelbrot and julia sets)
+Computing various fractals (currently only the Mandelbrot and Julia sets)

 Fun way to learn a new language

-## Current implimentations
+## Current Implementations

 - Python
     - Mandelbrot set (slow, low resolution)